Direct Care Specialists

 Welcome to the toughest job you’ll ever love!
-Childcare specialists are key to building strong relationships from a child’s first day on campus.
+Direct care specialists are key to building strong relationships from a child’s first day on campus.
 Our kids have experienced abuse.
 Their behaviors show the pain they try to hide.
 We see these boys and girls as worthy of respect and love.
 Individually and as a team, you’ll give affirmations, provide safety, and help youth from hard places learn how to trust and have healthy relationships.

 Interested?
 Keep reading and learn more about who we are and how we set up new team members for success with specialized training to best care for youth who have experienced trauma.
-We also invite you to connect with us at our next open interviews.

 What happens at a children’s residential center